Di0826/Di0826/README.md

 this project implement a practical  movie recommendation software systemfor MovieLens-100k dataset, using collaborative filtering techniques. there are 2 methods： “FUNK SVD” and collaborative filtering based deep learning methods.

-**files**
-* main(Yingcai Jia / Zeji Hui): run this to test the Movie RecommendationSystem, to run it
-'''
-if __name__ == '__main__':
-    recommendation()
-'''

-* svd_cf(Yingcai Jia):implement of funk SVD, return a array the rating for each of the moview, in 984*1682 shape. each element represent the rating for a movie
-* neurlnet(Yingcai Jia / Zeji Hui):the MLP Movie Recommendation with  collaborative filtering return a array the rating for each of the moview, in 984*1682 shape. each element represent the rating for a movie. with MLP  structures, the hyperparameters been well toned
-* data_reader(Yingcai Jia / Zeji Hui):load the data and eaxtract the data we want and from the datast and transform into array type
-* visual(Zeji Hui): visualized 100 random movies, try to find the relationship
-* complete report(Zeji Hui/Di Li): complete Introduction, Literature Survey, Problem Statement,Method description by Di Li, complete experiment and conclusion by Zeiji Hui